WillemGibson/T2A1_Worbook_A/README.md

 ## Q9: Describe the structural aspects of the relational database model.
 Your description should include information about the structure in which data is stored and how relations are represented in that structure

-The realational database model is one of the most common models in databsea technology.
-It is used to seperate specific information and connect them respectively.
+The relational database model is one of the most common models in database technology.
+It is used to separate specific information and connect them respectively.
 Data is sorted into tables, also known as relations.
-These are sorted in collumn and rows to better layout for readability, which can relate to eachtother using foregin keys.
-Here is a dive into the basic structure of a relational databsae:
+These are sorted in columns and rows to better layout for readability, which can relate to each other using foreign keys.
+Here is a dive into the basic structure of a relational database:

 1. Tables
     - Tables are used to separate the information into specific areas.
 Such as users, customers, products, orders, etc.